OATS (Oat Bran) Overview Information

 Possibly Effective for:

-- Pancreatitis.
-Giving chlorophyll intravenously seems to help reduce pain and other symptoms in people with chronic relapsing pancreatitis.
+- Swelling of the pancreas (pancreatitis).
+Injecting chlorophyll intravenously (by IV) seems to help reduce pain and other symptoms in people with chronic relapsing pancreatitis.

 Possibly Ineffective for: